Dookoo2/Distributed-Cyclone/README.md

 ## 💎 Architecture
 - **Server Component:**
   Written in Python for ease of development, as ultimate speed is not critical.
+  **Hardware requirements:** 1 vCPU, 2Gb RAM, 40 GB SSD, Inet access.
   **Note:** The server has been tested exclusively on Ubuntu 24.04.
 Please use this OS or modify the server script to integrate with UFW if necessary.

 - **Client Component:**